MicrosoftDocs/win32/desktop-src/medfound/mf-mt-fssourcetypedecoded.md

 ## Remarks
 A media type is marked an attribute to indicate this doesn’t exist on the physical source and is synthesized by the pipeline.
 A value of 1 (TRUE) indicates that the media type is synthesized.
-A value of 0 (FALSE) indicates that it is not.
+A value of 0 (FALSE), or the value not being present, indicates that it is not.

 ## Requirements